horizon3d/threads/README.md

 **[task]**

 It is a abstract of jobs.
-It designed to be used with the thread conveniently.
+It is designed to be used with the thread conveniently.
 A simple task manager is included.
-If you have a task named thdTaskA, and you wanna to dispatch to thread manager to handle it.
+If you have a task named thdTaskA, and you wanna dispatch to thread manager to handle it.
 The thdTaskA must be inherited from thdTask.
 Dispatch the task to the thread manager, the manager will choose a thread to handle it.
 And you can also set a callback typed as TASK_END_FUNC to the task, the callback will be invoked if task is handle over.